 In some cases, project constraints lead to dependencies.
 For instance, if you only have one designer on your team working on multiple design elements, then each of those elements becomes dependent on the other.
 The constraint of having one designer produces dependencies.

-As a project manager, planning for all possible assumptions, constraints, and dependencies is crucial to ensuring project delivery that is on time and on budget.
+What is scope management?
+As a project manager, planning for all possible assumptions, risks, constraints, and dependencies is crucial to ensuring project delivery that is on time and on budget.
 Of course, both planning and execution are made much simpler with reliable project management software like Wrike.

-With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, scope, and critical path in order to identify dependencies and plan for assumptions and constraints.
-You’ll also be able to manage your team’s workload with easy to use resource management tools and monitor project progress in real-time.
+With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, find out how to explain hours to a client for a project, scope baseline vs. scope statement, and critical path in order to identify dependencies and plan for assumptions, risks, and constraints.
+You’ll also be able to manage your team’s workload with easy-to-use resource management tools and monitor project progress in real-time.

 Put Wrike to work on your next project and see the difference for yourself — sign up below to start your free two-week trial!